JyutdictEB/Jyutjam.org/src/en/folisc/README.md

 ### 1. Introduction

-The 4th Pan-Cantonese Offline Meeting of Lingnaam Jyutjam and the 1st Forum on Languages in South China (Internal) (or abbreviated as FoLiSC-1) was organised by Jyutdict Editorial Board.
+The 4th Pan-Cantonese Offline Meeting of Lingnaam Jyutjam and the 1st Forum on Languages in South China (Internal) (or FoLiSC-1) was organised by Jyutdict Editorial Board.
 The basic information of the forum is as follows:

 - Date: July 31, 2021 (Saturday)
 - Time: 14:30 pm to 17:15 pm